cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Running-Bulwark.md

 # Command-line arguments

-These commands are accurate as of bulwark Core version '''v2.0.0'''.
+These commands are accurate as of cryptocrowd Core version '''v2.0.0'''.

 <table>
 <tbody><tr>